-The 5 Amazing Beaches in Cuba
+Discover the 5 Breathtaking Beaches in Cuba

 Playa Paraiso

-Playa Paraiso, also known as paradise beach, is a beautiful, almost pristine beach known for its pristine white sand coast and sparkling turquoise waters.
+Playa Paraiso, also known as Paradise Beach, is a beautiful, almost pristine beach known for its pristine white sand coast and sparkling turquoise waters.
 Playa Paraiso was voted the third most beautiful beach in the world by Traveler’s Choice in 2016 and is famous for some of the calmest waters in the island state of Cuba.

 Varadero Beach

 Although Varadero cannot be called a traditional Cuban place.
 All because of the extreme influx of tourists and the abundance of tourist activities.
-To take a break from beach activities, visit the numerous museums and art galleries, spend an evening in cabaret, and make friends in the bars and cafes.
+To take a break from beach activities, visit the numerous museums and art galleries, spend an evening in the lounge, and make friends in the bars and cafes.

 Cayo Las Brujas